 ‘With my palms pressed together, I offer this prayer.’ ~ Guru Arjan Dev Ji

 Therefore, an Integral Yoga teacher and student learns a number of philosophical concepts, prayers, mantras and other meditations throughout their training and personal practice.
-Although reading the Gurmukhi script is not a prerequisite, comprehension and being able to recite many of the concepts and practices through the reading of the transliterations in the Roman alphabet is helpful.
+Although reading the Gurmukhi script is certainly not a prerequisite, comprehension and being able to recite many of the concepts and practices through the reading of the transliterations in the Roman alphabet is helpful.

 A Very Brief History of Sikhism